oracle-livelabs/analytics-ai/web-semantic-modeler/introduction/introduction.md

 In the Oracle Analytics Semantic Modeler, you define the physical, logical, and presentation layers to create a semantic model, along with related objects such as variables, and initialization blocks.

-Estimated Workshop Time: -- hours -- minutes (This estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.)
+Estimated Workshop Time: 2 hours 50 minutes

 ### Objectives